andelf/nightly-release/README.md

 # andelf/nightly-release

-This action is use to update a nightly release.
+This action is use to create/update a nightly release.

 Change tag to newest.
 Remove old assets, and upload new ones.